- What is Bedsider?

 Bedsider.org is a website dedicated to making birth control easier by giving women and men 18-29 everything they need to find it, get it, and use it well.
-The program is an initiative of The National Campaign to Prevent Teen and Unplanned Pregnancy, a privately funded, research-based, non-profit, non-partisan organization.
+The program is an initiative of Power to Decide, the campaign to prevent unplanned pregnancy.

 What is Bedsider U?

-Bedsider created the Bedsider U college program to help students get on top of their sex life.
+Bedsider and Power to Decide created the Bedsider U college program to help students get on top of their sex life.
 College is a crazy, busy, wild time, and we’re here to make sure students understand their birth control options so that they’re able to keep the balance of school and social life without the addition of an unplanned pregnancy.

 How do I become a Bedsider U Campus Rep?